Carmel fire chief: Oil residue likely set massive pile of junk cars on fire

 Shaw has asked the recycling company to reduce the size of their junk piles to avoid another fire of Monday’s magnitude, which suraspassed the size of the 2013 oil tank fire, Shaw said.

-“That’s our hope,” he said, but noting that no law or town ordinances can force the company to comply with the request.
+“That’s our hope,” he said, but noted that no law or town ordinances can force the company to comply with the request.
 “You never know with the way they do that in there.
 We can’t really regulate it, but we can ask them to do things like that.”

 Follow the Bangor Daily News on Facebook for the latest Maine news.